 The last step of the process is to request a final hearing in front of a judge.
 If you are granted the opportunity, you will have to show why you deserve to have your DUI conviction expunged.
 Your attorney will make the arguments on your behalf, but you may be called to give a statement to the court and answer questions from the judge.

-Even after the court grants approval for a DUI to be expunged from your record, you will still have to wait for the expungement to take effect.
+Once the petition is filed, an expungement for a DUI can take up to six weeks to be processed.
+Felony DUIs tend to take longer while a misdemeanor DUI can be processed in as little as two weeks.
+After the court grants approval for a DUI to be expunged from your record, you will still have to wait for the expungement to take effect.
 The court system will have to update its documentation, and only then will the relevant DUI records reflect the expungement.
 It normally takes around 48 hours for a court to update its DUI records, but if any federal agencies (like the FBI) have information related to your DUI, then it could take months for your expungement to go into effect.

 Not qualifying for a DUI expungement doesn’t have to be the end of the road.
 It might still be a good idea to talk with an attorney who specializes in expungements and DUI laws.
-You might have some options available to you that grant similar effects; for example, you could petition for DUI non-disclosure, whereby your criminal record is sealed from private agencies (like a potential employer) who may want to conduct a background check on you.
-However, the DUI will still remain on your criminal record, so it will turn up on a criminal background check.
+You might have some options available to you that grant similar effects.
+For example, you could petition for DUI non-disclosure, whereby your criminal record is sealed from private agencies (like a potential employer) who may want to conduct a background check on you.
+However, the DUI will still remain on your criminal record, so it will turn up on a deeper criminal background check.